erjank/teaching/live.md

     and you increase the chance of people with hearing difficulties being able to follow the workshop.

-2.  *Take it slow.*  For every command you type, every word of code you write, every menu item or website button you click, say out loud what you are doing while you do it.
-Then point to the command and its output on the screen and go through it a second time.
+2.  *Take it slow.* For every command you type, every word of code you write, every menu item or website button you click, say out loud what you are doing while you do it, then point to the command and its output on the screen and go through it a second time.
 This not only slows you down, it allows learners who are following along to copy what you do, or to catch up, even when they are looking at their screen while doing it.
+Whatever you do, *don't* copy and paste code: doing this practically guarantees that you'll race ahead of your learners.

     If the output of your command or code makes what you just typed disappear from view, scroll back up so learners can see it again - this is especially needed for the Unix shell lesson.
 Other options are to execute the same command a second time, or to copy and paste the last command(s) into the workshop's shared notes.

 3.  *Mirror your learner's environment as much as possible.*  You may have set up your environment to your liking, with a very simple